The Status tab allows you to monitor the progress of your job and get information about your cluster in real-time.

 Downloading files during runtime

-If you place your mouse cursor in the Live Tailing window at runtime, you will see a number of options in the top right hand corner of the liver tailing window, as show below.
+If you place your mouse cursor in the Live Tailing window at runtime, you will see a number of options in the top right hand corner of the live tailing window, as show below.
 The Download button on the left allows you to download this single file, as it is at the point in time when you issue this instruction.
 If you wish to download all the files for a Run during its execution, follow the instructions given for Snapshots.
 The remaining buttons allow you to refresh the content of the file, expand the window to full-screen, and change the number of lines to be viewed.

 Stopping an Individual Run or Complete Job